raspberrypilearning/build-your-own-weather-station/en/step_11.md

 For a more robust, long term installation, or if you don't have room for a breadboard in your enclosure, you can construct a weather station HAT for your Pi.
 This will involve some soldering, but don't worry if you've never soldered before - there is a [great blog post and movie](https://www.raspberrypi.org/blog/getting-started-soldering/) to get you up to speed.

+If you are going to solder up your project using the recommended components, make sure you read through all the instructions before starting.
+Assembly can be quite tricky and will typically take 2-4 hrs, even for an experienced Maker.

 As usual, there is more than one way to achieve this.
-You could design a layout for stripboard (also known as veroboard)
+You could design a layout for stripboard (also known as veroboard).

 ![](https://upload.wikimedia.org/wikipedia/commons/5/50/VEROBOARD_sample.jpg)

 Soldering stripboard connections can be trickier than the 'through-hole' type you may be familiar with from assembling other digital Making kits.
 However, prototyping HATs for Raspberry Pi are also available and these have Plated Through Holes (PTH) connections that are much easier tow work with.

 The circuit diagram below shows a possible design for a weather station HAT using the Adafruit Perma-Proto HAT kit.
+You can lay things out differently if you have used alternative components.

 ![](images/final_circuit_strip_bb.png)